polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 The above creates a task with the ID of _"foo-bar-task-1"_.
 If you later want to execute your task, you can do that by invoking **[tasks.execute]** and pass in the ID you gave your task as you created it.
 This actually allows you to create and decorate _"function invocations"_, which are persisted into your database, and later executed according to its ID.
-Which arguably replaces the major parts of Microsoft Workflow Foundation with something that's at least 400 times faster, carries much less overhead, yet still to a large extent accomplishes the same.
+This arguably replaces the bulk of Microsoft Workflow Foundation with something that's at least 400 times faster, carries much less overhead, yet still to a large extent accomplishes the same.

 ## Internals